AliceAurelious/crucible/README.md

-# Typecraft's Crucible 🛠️ modified by Alice.Aureliius
+# Typecraft's Crucible 🛠️ modified by Alice.Aurelious

 this is a version of [Typecraft's Crucible](https://github.com/typecraft-dev/crucible) I am modifying for my own use cases.